News media guidelines and policies

 Reporters and photographers can enter a student’s room if given permission by the student.
 The University Communications staff regularly advises students that they are free to talk with members of the media but are not required to do so.
 Individual students make their own choices regarding media requests.

 Classrooms are not generally open to the media while classes are in session.
 Individual professors may grant the media access during a class session, but access must be worked out in advance.
-Contact the professor directly or work through the News Bureau to request permission.
+Contact the professor directly or work through University Communications to request permission.

 Media access to campus events

 Reporters and photographers are welcome to cover most events and activities on campus.
 Some events (plays, some concerts and forums) may have restrictions for photographers (use of flash, where shots can be taken, etc.).
-Please contact the News Bureau in advance of the event if you have questions.
+Please contact University Communications in advance of the event if you have questions.

 Reporters and photographers should have some form of media credentials to gain access to activities and events that require tickets.